safespring/docs/content/backup/howto/encryption.md

 ```

 If you are going to use encryption, you will probably want to
-move from the default AES128 to AES256 with this option: `Encryptiontype aes256`.
+move from the default AES128 to AES256 with this option:
+`Encryptiontype aes256`.

 How to handle keys
 ------------------

-First of all, there is nothing that prevents you from using external
+First, there is nothing that prevents you from using external
 crypto software using whatever key scheme, the only change as far as
 the service goes is that deduplication and compression will not yield
 any gains.

 When creating a node when you know all data will be
-encrypted, selecting `Encryption` will make sure neither client nor server will attempt dedup or
+encrypted, selecting `FORCE_ENCRYPT` will make sure neither client nor server
-compression to prevent waste of computing resources.
-It is not a hard
+will attempt dedup or compression to prevent waste of computing resources.
- requirement, and if you want to encrypt only parts of it, select
+It is not a hard requirement, and if you want to encrypt only parts of it,
-deduplication and compression as normal, then use options (described
+select `DEDUP_AND_COMPRESS` as normal, then use options (described
 below) to point out the specific folders to encrypt.

 Selecting encryption while creating the node will push server config to the
-client going `INCLUDE.ENCRYPT /.../*` to make sure all files are secure at first run.
+client going `INCLUDE.ENCRYPT /.../*` to make sure all files are secure at
+first run.

 ### IBM client encryption
-If you want to let the IBM client do the encryption you have to select
+If you want to let the IBM client do the encryption, you have to select
 if and how to store the encryption key.
 The choices are:

 1. **Never store the key at all.** This forces you to enter the key for